garysweaver/irie/README.md

     http://localhost:3000/foobar

 Some highlights:
-* Supports easily returning associations and other methods in JSON.
+* Able to return associations and other methods in JSON.
-* Configurable filtering including full AREL support, nil/null support, standard data types, count, unique, start index (skip), limit (take), only, include, and more.
+* Filter results with full AREL support, nil/null support, standard data types, count, unique, start index (skip), limit (take), only, include, and more.
 * Lock down what attributes and what associated data can be updated by using standard Rails mass assignment security.
-* Session authorization with fully customizable controller and method level restriction.
+* Session authenticated with fully customizable controller and method level restriction to integrate with your authorization solution.
-* Supports CORS if you'd like to develop the HTML outside of Rails.
+* Develop client code either in *or* outside of Rails, since CORS can be enabled.
-* Configurable globally or per controller with class attributes.
+* Configure globally or per controller with class attributes.
 * Override only what you need to stay DRY.
 * Enable or disable through configuration at the controller level to lock it down.